TUNeS: A Temporal U-Net with Self-Attention for Video-based Surgical Phase Recognition: Methods

-TUNeS follows a U-Net-like encoder-decoder structure \cite{ronneberger2015u,Kwon_2019_ICCV} (Fig.~\ref{fig:overview}).
-In the encoder, the feature sequence~$f_{1:T}$ is repeatedly passed through temporal convolutions and downsampled.
+In the encoder, the feature sequence~$\left(f_t\right)_{1 \leq t \leq T}$ is repeatedly passed through temporal convolutions and downsampled.
 In the decoder, the sequence is repeatedly upsampled and passed through further convolutions.
-Down- und upsampling by factor~\textit{f} are implemented by 1D~convolutions with kernel~\textit{f} and stride~\textit{f}, where the convolution is \emph{transposed} \cite{long2015fully} for upsampling.
-At the coarsest stage of the U-Net, Transformer blocks are used to model short-term and long-term temporal dependencies by computing global self-attention.
-Here, the downsampled feature sequence is interpreted as a sequence of \emph{tokens}, to which additional start and end tokens are added.
+At the bottleneck, \emph{TUNeS Transformer blocks} (Fig.~\ref{fig:transformer-block}) with multi-head self-attention enrich the sequence with global context.
+Here, the downsampled feature sequence is treated as a sequence of \emph{tokens}, to which start and end tokens are added.
+The TUNeS Transformer block starts with a convolutional block to add \emph{conditional positional encodings} \cite{chu2021conditional}.
+The \emph{convolutional block} is simply an MS-TCN layer (Fig.~\ref{fig:tcn}) with GELU \cite{hendrycks2016gaussian} activation.

-By integrating Transformer blocks at the highest level of abstraction, TUNeS applies self-attention only to pre-filtered, semantically rich feature sequences of manageable length.
-In the decoder, the transformed high-level feature sequence is enriched with information of higher-resolution sequences by means of \emph{skip connections} to the encoder.
+In the decoder, the intermediate feature sequence is enriched with the information of higher-resolution feature maps by means of \emph{skip connections} to the encoder.
 Here, the sum in each skip connection is weighted with a learnable scalar.
-Further, linear classifier heads at the end of each decoder stage compute phase predictions~$\hat{y}^{(i)}$ at each temporal scale.
+Further, linear classifier heads after each decoder block compute phase predictions at multiple temporal scales.

-TUNeS consists mainly of convolutional blocks and Transformer blocks (Fig.~\ref{fig:blocks}).
-The convolutional block is similar to the MS-TCN layer.
-TUNeS uses regular convolutions without dilation ($d=1$) in the encoder.
-In the decoder, dilated convolutions ($d=18$) are used to retain a large receptive field when progressing to higher-resolution sequences.
-The Transformer block starts with a convolutional block to add local inductive bias \cite{yi2021asformer}.
-This convolutional block could also be seen as \say{position encoding generator}, which adds \emph{conditional positional encodings} \cite{chu2021conditional} to the input.
+Encoder and decoder consist of convolutional blocks.
+Down- und upsampling by factor~\textit{f} is implemented by 1D~convolutions with kernel~\textit{f} and stride~\textit{f}, where the convolution is transposed for upsampling.
+Dilated convolutions ($d=18$) are used in the decoder to retain a large receptive field when progressing to higher-resolution sequences.
+We set $d=18$ since the coarsest feature maps are downsampled by this factor.

-TUNeS uses the GELU activation function throughout the network and omits dropout regularization, which did not seem effective.
-Like MS-TCN, TUNeS does not include any normalization layers.
+TUNeS does not include any normalization layers.
+Each operation, including each attention head, processes and outputs sequences with $\mathrm{dim} = 64$ channels.